 Albert E. Sleeper was governor of the state of Michigan during 1917-1921.
 At a convention of United States governors, held during World War I, Sleeper was saluted as the greatest war-time governor in the United States.
-This New Englander, whose strict adherence to his early training made his life a credit to himself and his community, was a successful businessman who in his later years turned to politics.
+This New Englander, whose strict adherence to his early training made his life credit to himself and his community, was a successful businessman who in his later years turned to politics.

 Sleeper was born in Bradford, Vermont, in 1862.
-In the fall of 1884 he came to Michigan, locating in Lexington.
+In the fall of 1884, he came to Michigan, locating in Lexington.
 In 1904 he became a resident of the city of Bad Axe in Huron County, where he had large banking and real estate interests.
 He began his political career in the state legislature.
-At the turn of the century he was a compromise candidate of his party for the state senate from the Huron-Sanilac district.
+At the turn of the century, he was a compromise candidate of his party for the state senate from the Huron-Sanilac district.
 He served as a senator in 1901-1902 and then was re-elected for another two years.
 He represented the Twentieth Senatorial District in the legislature of 1901-1902 and 1903-1904.

 Four years after his retirement from the Senate in 1908, Sleeper was nominated and elected as state treasurer, continuing in the office until 1912.
-He introduced a number of reforms into the management of the office.
+He introduced a number of reforms to the management of the office.
 Mr. Sleeper’s activities and general popularity as state treasurer made him a prominent candidate for governor in 1916.
 He was nominated for governor at the August primary of 1916 and elected in November.
-He was re-elected November 5, 1918.
+He was re-elected on November 5, 1918.
 Prior to his election as governor, Sleeper had served as a banker in Bad Axe.
-His administration was only a few months old when America’s entry in the war monopolized the legislative attention to the exclusion-of other things.
+His administration was only a few months old when America’s entry in the war monopolized the legislative attention to the exclusion of other things.
 Governor Sleeper plunged into the active preparations that were imposed on the state by the federal government.

 Albert Sleeper’s Influence in Michigan

-In the midst of his governorship he established the first “United Service Organization” in New York for the benefit of the Michigan soldiers enroute for oversea duty.
+In the midst of his governorship, he established the first “United Service Organization” in New York for the benefit of the Michigan soldiers en route for oversea duty.
 In fact, Michigan troops were among the best provided or during the war.

 In 1919 Sleeper helped establish the State Police of Michigan.
 He was also responsible for the Public Utilities Commission of the state and for Michigan’s state park system.
 Two other measures that came as a result of his forcefulness were the budget system with its accompanying reorganization and plans to develop good roads.
 His farsightedness in urging the extension of roads and parks long before there was an apparent need for them prepared Michigan for a goodly share of the tourist trade.

-Under his leadership Michigan also became the first state to pass aircraft regulation laws.
+Under his leadership, Michigan also became the first state to pass aircraft regulation laws.
 Sleeper had taken such an active part in the business life of the community that at one time the city of Bad Axe was referred to as “Sleeper’s Town.”
 He was also a former president of the Huron County Pioneer and Historical Society.
 He was mentioned repeatedly as a candidate for the United States Senate but did not choose to run.